-If you are familiar with Microsoft Word, Google Docs, or any other word processor, you will have no trouble at all in using the menus.
+If you are familiar with Microsoft Word, Google Docs, or any other word processor, you will have no trouble using the menus.

 The right side pane is where you can edit details and notes about your chapters, characters, and events.

 But you can hide it at any time to avoid distractions.

 From this main screen, you can drag and drop chapters or outlines, add new elements, or view your boards.

 From the boards, you can edit your notes for every element you have added.

 Another nice touch is one click to dark mode for those who prefer it.